julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 ### [Mia - A Scale of Being]

 When my mom was pregnant for the first time, she had a dream that the child would be a boy — and he was… or is.
 That’s my brother.
 But when mom was pregnant with her second child (that’s me) she had no such premonitions.
-No prophesy, no oracle, no ultrasound clues… So she bought a beautiful little dress, *on the off-chance*, *s*he tells me.
+No prophesy, no oracle, no ultrasound clues… So she bought a beautiful little dress, *on the off-chance*, she tells me.
 And picked out my name, Miriam Suzanne.
 After I was born, they gave it all away.
 The dress, the name, the narrative.

 But the Oracle at Delphi, you can just go there and ask, you know: who am I, really?
 Why am I here?
 Or, *how do I end this goddamn war*?
 And then the oracle goes through the whole process — shitty first draft, and a round of edits — to get you some beautiful aphorism, like… *you are what you eat* or *step on a crack* or *all that we are, is the result of what we have thought*.
 I got that one from a fortune cookie.

 Or also like the one inscribed on the forecourt of the temple — whatever that is.
 I guess you see it when you enter?
-It says *Gnothi Seautom.
+It says *gnōthi seauton.
 Know thyself!*

-Which probably just meant, like, *know your place* before the gods.
+Which probably just meant *know your place* before the gods.
 Stay humble.
 But then Socrates says that a man should *look himself in the mouth*, the same way he would a horse for sale (but not a gift horse, that’s rude).
 It becomes a self-help trend.
 Know your strengths, your weaknesses, opportunities and threats.
 Your Meyers Briggs.
 Your Enneagram, and dianetics.
 Whatever it takes.
 But starting with your teeth, I guess.
 Teeth are important.

-Shakespeare makes it about personal authenticity: *To thine own self be true.* But then, eventually Carl Linnaeus — the *father of modern taxonomy* — he’s putting all the animals into categories, and he uses that same phrase in Latin to describe us.
-Humans. *Homo sapiens*, our whole species. *Wise and knowledgeable men*.
-But then, as a description: *Nosce te ipsum.
+Shakespeare makes it about personal authenticity: *To thine own self be true*.
+But then, eventually Carl Linnaeus — the *father of modern taxonomy* — he’s putting all the animals into categories.
+And it's a messy process, grouping traits that seem to be related.
+Warm blood, hairy bodies, four limbs, live birth, and...
+What the fuck is a platypus?
+Fine, add it the list.

+We can't even agree on what it means to be alive, let alone _mammalian_.
+What, you don't all have milk-producing mammary glands?
+Well, people got pissed when he tried calling us _quadrupeds_, and as a doctor he's obsessed with breast feeding, so _suck it up_.
+These tits make (some of) us animals, but what makes us unique?
+Human? *Homo sapiens*?
+That means *wise and knowledgeable men* (which is debatable).
+But then, below that, as a description, he uses the Latin phrase: *Nosce te ipsum.
 Know thyself*.

 And this is still our favorite way to sort and rank life.
 Size everything up by it’s *knowledge of self*.
 Make a dog look in the mirror, but there’s something on its nose.
 Does it understand that nose as connected to a self?
 Reflected back?
 Does it try to brush something off?

 What is this infinite feedback loop of experience…memory…story…experience…memory… that leaves us mesmerized by our own reflections in the pool, but also… makes us feel so alone.
 Are we alone?
 Are we the only ones who do this?
 Are we, the *best animals ever*?

 Maybe!
 Carl’s work builds directly on Aristotle: *the father of biology* — who did all his research (by the way) on the Isle of Lesbos!
-Aristotle arranges the world into a fixed *scale of perfection* — *the great chain of being*!
-With cold, dry minerals at the bottom, up thru plants and animals, to humans who — like the air of Lesbos — are *hot* and *wet*.
+And Aristotle has already arranged the world into a fixed *scale of perfection* — *the great chain of being*!
+With cold, dry minerals at the bottom, up thru (tepid, moist) plants and animals, to humans who — like the air of Lesbos — are *hot* and *wet*.

 **Josie:**
 Wet Hot Lesbian Summer!

 **Mia:**
-All these categories, genres, species… Why does it always end up with a single *essential condition*, a single path to perfection, to poetry, gender, humanity?
-Are some of us more real than others?
+But all these categories, genres, species… Why does it always end up with a single *essential condition*, a single path to perfection, to poetry, gender, humanity?
+Are some of us more human than others?
 More *sapien*, more self-aware?
 Obviously, some of us are more *homo…*

 Anyway, Agraulos.
 The prophesy for Athens — the Oracle at Delphi — is something like *a sacrifice of one, to save the city*.
 A personal sacrifice will end this ongoing war.
 What Athens needs is a martyr.

+_[a spell?]_

 ### [Dialogue - The Bloody Theater]

-The Mennonites have this big thick book, ca*lled The Martyr’s Mirror (or) The Bloody Theater.*
+The Mennonites have this big thick book, called *The Martyr’s Mirror (or) The Bloody Theater.*

 **Josie:**
 Now that’s a good title.